shamirlabs/diva-package/README.md

 cd diva-package
 ```

-In `/src/constants.star` You need to set the following docker images:
+In `/src/constants.star` You need to set the following docker images.
+If they are privates make sure you have them in your local docker registry or you are logged in in the remote one:
 ```
 DIVA_SERVER_IMAGE = "diva-server:min"
 DIVA_SC_IMAGE = "diva-sc:min"